Kristen Stewart Topless Photos: Actress Bares All After Nearly Nude Towel Series

 Stewart talked about her psychological thriller movie Personal Shopper, where she assists a celebrity in shopping while having the ability to talk to spirits, like of her dead twin brother.
 The technology presented in a movie highlights the actress’ personal stand on social media.

-The 26-year-old actress thinks that talking to someone on phone is understandable but at social media, there is a totally new language.
+The 26-year-old actress thinks that talking to someone on the phone is understandable but at social media, there is a totally new language.
 She further added that social media and other modern messaging services makes one addicted to proving something that might not be present in the real world.

 “You also become addicted to that hit by yourself and with yourself, every seven minutes or so, and you end up wasting so much time just validating something very superficial in yourself.
 It has definitely changed us.”